Configuration

 .

-mise supports "legacy version files" just like asdf.
+mise supports "idiomatic version files" just like asdf.
 They're language-specific files like .node-version

 and .python-version